akaabdullahmateen/roadmap/markdown/style-guide/index.md

 ### Format

-- In body text, use cardinal numbers to represent integers from zero through nine, and use numerals for negative integers and integers greater nine; this applies to numbers representing date or time.
+- In body text, use cardinal numbers to represent integers from zero through nine, and use numerals for negative integers and integers greater nine.
+This applies to numbers representing date or time.
 - If one item requires a numeral, use numerals for all other items of that type.
 - When two numbers that refer to different concepts must appear together, use cardinal number for the first, and numeral for the latter.
 - Do not start sentences with a numeral.
 Either add a modifier before the number or use its cardinal form.
 However, it is acceptable to start list items with a numeral, if appropriate.